 It's also important to remember that a mission statement is not evergreen.
 As a company evolves over time, its mission and intent may also change.
 A mission statement will keep your company on track, but it shouldn't become stale or irrelevant, so revisit it every few years to fine-tune it if necessary.

 What does a mission statement include?

-A good mission statement addresses several questions:
+A good mission statement answers several key questions about your business:

 - What are the opportunities or needs that the company addresses?

 - What is the business of the organization?
 How are these needs being addressed?